 How do you get to The Atlantic Road?

 We started our day at Trollstigen camping with a hotel in Kristiansund as our final destination.
 From the Trollstigen on you have to take the Afarnes-Solsnes ferry to get to the beginning of the Atlantic Road.
 Via the Bolsoy bridge you’ll get to Molde, after which you have to take route 64 to Kristiansund.
 (See the red dot on the picture underneath.)

 Because we came across an amazing hiking trail when we were traveling from Trollstigen to the Atlantic Road, we arrived at the nasjonal turistveger by dusk.
 The crazy thing was that we had amazing weather ALL day, right until we started driving the Atlantic Road.
 Clouds appeared from out of nowhere and scared away the sun.
 It was still super pretty and fun to drive though, so once we crossed the ocean we decided to turn around and cross it again!

 And this time we didn’t get any grey clouds, but an amazing painting of variations of pastel colors, clouds and rays of sun.
 The golden yellow, purple and pink reflected on the asphalt and made everything look super dreamy.
 We did not regret driving back AT ALL!

-Eyes on the road!
+Eyes on the road, hands on the wheel!

 The Atlantic Road demands all of your attention because of the dramatic bridges, dangerous bends and even the fishermen that might be standing in the middle of the road.
 If you can’t keep your eyes on the road, you might want to pull over at one of the parking lots to enjoy all the amazing views.
 And maybe have a svele while you’re there!